Near Real-time Full-wave Inverse Design of Electromagnetic Devices: Supplementary Notes

 Assuming no magnetic materials (these can be incorporated with additional magnetic polarization densities but are not relevant to the problems considered in this work), $\mu = \mu_0$.
-We can introduce an equivalent polarization density $\mathbf{J}_p(\mathbf{r}) = i\omega\epsilon_0(\epsilon_r(\mathbf{r})-1)\mathbf{E}(\mathbf{r})$ to express the total electric fields $\mathbf{E}$ in the presence of an inhomogeneous dielectric volume $\epsilon_r(\mathbf{r})$ and rewrite in terms of the free-space Maxwell's equations:
+We can introduce an equivalent polarization density $\mathbf{J}_p(\mathbf{r}) = i\omega\varepsilon_0(\varepsilon_r(\mathbf{r})-1)\mathbf{E}(\mathbf{r})$ to express the total electric fields $\mathbf{E}$ in the presence of an inhomogeneous dielectric volume $\varepsilon_r(\mathbf{r})$ and rewrite in terms of the free-space Maxwell's equations:

-We seek to find $\mathbf{J_p}$ to produce the same $\mathbf{E}$ in response to an incident excitation field $\mathbf{E_{inc}}$ in free space, as produced by the dielectric material(s) and metallic tile(s) for a candidate design.
+We seek to find $\mathbf{J_p}$ to produce the same $\mathbf{E}$ in response to an incident field $\mathbf{E_{inc}}$ in free space, as scattered from the material(s) in the optimization region of a candidate design.
+The excitation $E_{inc}$ may be provided by, e.g., a localized current source or a plane wave.
 In free space, the total electric field due to the field produced by a volume electric current density $\mathbf{J}$ and incident field $\mathbf{E_{inc}}$ is given by